-Ground source Desuperheaters and dedicated DHW water to water heat pumps may be eligible for Category 6 Custom Hot Water Heating Applications, Category 7 GSHP Desuperheater, and Category 8 Dedicated DHW WWHP.
+Ground source Desuperheaters and DHW water-to-water heat pumps may be eligible for Category 6 Custom Hot Water Heating Applications, Category 7 GSHP Desuperheater in Category 3 GSHP Systems, and Category 8 WWHP Used to Meet DHW Load.

-Any desuperheater that is installed on a GSHP system shall be eligible for an incentive under Category 7
+Any desuperheater that is installed on a GSHP system shall be eligible for an incentive under Category 7 GSHP Desuperheater in Category 3 GSHP Systems.